FREQUENTLY ASKED QUESTIONS ABOUT BERKELEY SMOG CHECKS

 A:The Consumer Assistance Program (CAP) provides financial assistance to repair or retire a vehicle that fails a Smog Check.

-- Repair Assistance — If your DMV renewal notice requires a Smog Check at a Test-Only station, you may qualify for up to $500 in repair assistance once you pay the first $100 in repair costs.
+If your DMV renewal notice requires a Smog Check at a STAR station, you may qualify for up to $500 in repair assistance once you pay the first $100 in repair costs.
 You may also qualify if your income is within certain levels, regardless of where you got your Smog Check.
 If you qualify based on income, a $20 co-pay is all that you need.